 What is the homework policy?

-KS4 - Homework tasks are set using an approach which interleaves the various texts that are being studied for Literature, whilst also developing the skills required for English Language.
+Homework tasks are set using an approach which interleaves the various texts that are being studied for Literature, whilst also developing the skills required for English Language.
 We aim to ensure that all of the skills and texts are being consistently and continually reviewed because that is a good model to follow for revision.
-Students are expected to spend at least one hour a week on homework and we provide revision suggestions separately.
+Students are expected to spend approximately 2 hours a week on homework and we provide revision suggestions separately.

 Reading lists are available for all students who wish to further their personal reading for pleasure.